late4ever/Mistia-Labs/archive/legacy-docs/mistia-nexus-original-readme.md

 * **Shared Proxy Network:** All primary application containers are attached to a single Docker bridge network called `mistia-proxy-net`.
 This allows the reverse proxy to communicate with services securely and efficiently without exposing their ports on the host machine.
 * **Secrets Management:** All secrets (passwords, API tokens) are managed using `.env` files, which are specific to each service directory and are excluded from Git.
 This ensures no sensitive data is ever stored in the repository.
 * **Critical Service Isolation:** Core infrastructure like AdGuard Home is intentionally isolated from mass operations.
-By placing an empty `.ignore` file in its directory, the `update_all.sh` and `stop_all.sh` scripts will skip it, preventing network-wide outages during application updates.
+By placing an empty `.critical` file in its directory, the `update_all.sh` and `stop_all.sh` scripts will intentionally skip it, preventing network-wide DNS outages during routine application updates.
+This ensures that even when the entire stack is being refreshed, essential services remain operational.

 ---